 | top |

 First year (freshmen) students that matriculate in the fall term are required to register for at least three academic credits in the January Term of their first academic year.
-Registering for a course in January Term, although not required, is highly recommended for non-freshmen.
+Registering for a course in January Term, although not required, is highly recommended for non-first year students.
 Any student that does not wish to register for a course in January Term must file a leave of absence with the Registrar's Office.
+A first year student requesting a leave must have it approved by the Registrar.
 If a student does not file a leave of absence and does not register for a course in January Term, he or she will be withdrawn from the institution in compliance with the policy on Administrative Withdrawal found elsewhere in the catalog.
 Any student filing a leave of absence for January Term must complete and submit a 'Request to Return from a Leave of Absence' form to the Registrar's Office prior to returning for a future term.

 In order to provide special educational experiences for individuals in our community, Hartwick offers the opportunity to enroll in many regular courses on a non-credit basis at a very modest cost, provided there are openings in the courses after the pre-registration period has ended.
 Non-credit courses are not recorded by the Registrar's Office, and no grades are issued.
 Such study cannot be applied toward a degree at Hartwick or any other institution.

 Not all courses at the college may be taken for non-credit.
 Classes in studio art, music performance, computer science and off-campus courses and programs are not eligible.
 All pre-requisites or other restrictions on courses apply to non-credit enrollments.
 For each non-credit enrollment, the approval of the instructor teaching the course is required.
 Registration as a non-credit student entitles you to classroom attendance only.